hdsantos/FISHY-SPI/README.md

 # FISHY-SPI
 Description of the FISHY SPI component interface.
 ## Introduction
-This example aims to show the details from installation to integration of tools used in SPI development.
-Here we will show a brief description of the steps that must be followed to have a basic deployment of the module.
+This example shows the details from installation to integration of tools used in SPI development.
+Here we will conduct a brief description of the steps that we must follow to have a basic deployment of the module.
-We will start by defining some basic concepts, and then describing the installation and integration of keycloak with RabbitMQ, and a template client, written both in Python and Java.
+We will start by defining some basic concepts and then describing the installation and integration of keycloak with RabbitMQ, and a template client, written both in Python and Java.
 ## Fundamentals
 ### Keycloak context
-keycloak will be used as an Authorization Service (AS).
+Keycloak will be used as an Authorization Service (AS).
 It will provide authentication and authorization protocols.
-As an implementation of the OpenID and OAuth2 protocols, Keycloak supports both user authentication, locally or in a federation, and application authentication.
+As an implementation of the OpenID and OAuth2 protocols, Keycloak supports user authentication, locally or in a federation, and application authentication.
 In this case, we are mainly interested in this last aspect, namely the so-called [Client Credential Flow](https://auth0.com/docs/authorization/flows/client-credentials-flow).
 #### Realm
-A realm manages a set of users, their credentials, <b>roles</b>, and <b>groups</b>.
+A realm manages a set of users, their credentials, **roles**, and **groups**.
 A user belongs to and logs into a realm.
-Realms are isolated from one another and can only manage and authenticate the users that they control.
+Realms are isolated and obviously can only manage and authenticate users under their control.
 #### Client and Scopes
-When a client is registered, we must define <b>protocol mappers</b> and role scope mappings for that client.
+When a client is registered, we must define its **protocol mappers** and **role scope** mappings.
 ### RabbitMQ context
 RabbitMQ will be used as a message broker.
-After <b>publishers</b> (or <b>producers</b>) are authenticated and authorized they can start sending messages to specific qeues in RabbitMQ, which will keep the data in those queues.
-The information at qeues stay available for <b>consumers</b> that previously subscribed to each one.
-Qeues are not persistnt meaning consumers must store the data if required.
+After **publishers** (or **producers**) are authenticated and authorized, they can start sending messages to specific queues in RabbitMQ, which will keep the data in those queues.
+The information at queues stays available for **consumers** that previously subscribed to each one. <u>Qeues are not persistent</u> meaning consumers must store the data if required.
 ## Installing Keycloak and perform basic configuration
 To install the Keycloak in a docker container, we can use the command: